addu390/addu390.github.io/_posts/2026-07-02-hot-postgres-cold-iceberg.md

 <p>This covers both real-time OLAP stores (ClickHouse, Doris, StarRocks, Pinot) and cloud warehouses (Snowflake, BigQuery, Redshift).
 Columnar storage and vectorized execution put them one to two orders of magnitude ahead of a row store on scans.
 Warehouses add governed, elastic BI at per-query prices.
 The real-time stores serve sub-second aggregations over fresh events.</p>

 <p>Self-hosting one is operating a distributed system: its own storage model, replication, upgrades, capacity planning, and failure modes, commonly with a dedicated team past a certain scale.
-And each engine has edges that surface in production.
-ClickHouse implements updates as asynchronous mutations that rewrite whole data parts, so update-heavy or late-arriving data works against its storage model.
-Doris takes updates more seriously, its unique key tables with merge-on-write exist precisely for mutable data, and it can even run as a query and cache layer over Iceberg instead of its native format.
-The edges move rather than vanish: merge-on-write taxes ingestion, and constant backfills scattered across old partitions leave small rowsets everywhere and put compaction under pressure.
-These engines are at their best on append-mostly, recent-window workloads, and data that drifts from that shape pays somewhere.</p>
+And each engine has edges that surface in production.</p>

+<p>Most engines are at their best on append-mostly, recent-window workloads, and data that drifts from that shape pays somewhere.</p>

 <h3>3.2.
 An Open Table Format</h3>